Wiclif/Retail-Strategy-With-Experimentation-and-Uplift-Testing/README.md

 Assessment of the trial – this one should give you some interesting insights into each of the stores, check each trial store individually in comparison with the control store to get a clear view of its overall performance.
 We want to know if the trial stores were successful or not.

 Collate findings – summarise your findings for each store and provide an recommendation that we can share with Julia outlining the impact on sales during the trial period.

+## RESULTS
+The results are located in this [Presentation Report](https://github.com/Wiclif/Retail-Strategy-With-Experimentation-and-Uplift-Testing/blob/main/Presentation%20%20report.pptx)